Acne and Black Skin

 Research has noted that there are some cultural factors that come into play for people with skin of colour:

-- Using shea butter and cocoa butter which are both quite occlusive comedogenic substances clogs pores.
+- Using shea butter and cocoa butter which are both quite occlusive substances that clog pores.

-- The use of certain types of hair products such as pomades that contain petroleum, mineral oil and heavy waxes can affect the skin causing ‘pomade acne’ along the hair line.
+- The use of certain types of hair products such as pomades that contain petroleum, mineral oil and heavy waxes all of which can affect the skin causing ‘pomade acne’ along the hair line.

 - Heavy make up and concealers used to mask dark marks on the skin can also induce skin congestion and clogged pores.

-Acne is experienced by all ethnicities and skin tones, however with skin of colour, the concern lies with scarring and post inflammatory hyperpigmentation issues that can result.
+Acne is experienced by all ethnicities and skin tones, however with skin of colour, the concern lies with the resulting scarring and post inflammatory hyperpigmentation issues.
 Evidence shows the presence of hyperpigmentation and dark marks on the skin can be even more significant and cause more psychological distress than the acne itself.

 Sadly acne can be a life long skin condition that flares up from time to time.
 However, with careful management, it can controlled.
 The treatment across all skin tones is broadly similar, however in skin of colour particular attention has to be paid to the increased risk of post inflammatory hyperpigmentation.